-During the third quarter of 2020, the Company made an investment in a financial technologies firm.
+During 2020, the Company made an investment in a financial technologies firm.
 The Company elected the fair value option for this investment and it is included in other assets on the condensed consolidated balance sheet.
 The Company determined the fair value of the investment based on an implied market-multiple approach and observable market data, including comparable company transactions.
-The investment is categorized in Level 2 of the fair value hierarchy.
+As of September 30, 2021, the fair value of the investment was \$4.8 million and was categorized in Level 2 of the fair value hierarchy.